PundiAI/fx-core/docs/proto/cosmos-sdk-proto-docs.md

 <a name="tendermint.types.Header"></a>

 ### Header
-Header defines the structure of a Tendermint block header.
+Header defines the structure of a block header.

 | Field | Type | Label | Description |